-- Enforce and uphold the Utah State Compulsory Education law that may include a referral to truancy school or juvenile court for excessive absenteeism. - Will collaboratively work with teachers, counselors, and parents to identify and contact students with excessive absences or habitual tardies. - Use earnest and persistent effort to improve student attendance.
+- Enforce and uphold the Utah State Compulsory Education law that may include a referral to truancy school or juvenile court for excessive absenteeism. - Work collaboratively with teachers, counselors, and parents to identify and contact students with excessive absences or habitual tardies. - Use earnest and persistent effort to improve student attendance.